golemparts/rppal/README.md

 ### GPIO

 To ensure fast performance, RPPAL interfaces with the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
-GPIO pin interrupts are controlled using the sysfs interface.
+GPIO interrupts are controlled using the sysfs interface.

 #### Features